paablorsc/huuhuu-scanner/README.md

 ## Controls

 - CTRL+A → Return to main menu
+- CTRL+1 → Make the networks on the screen stationary
 - CTRL+C → Exit and restore WiFi

 ## Limitations